 Seroquel for Opiate Withdrawal

 While there are possible benefits of using Seroquel for opiate withdrawal, this medication comes with its own set of risks.
 One of the biggest risks of Seroquel for opiate withdrawal is physical dependence.
-It’s possible that someone could go through withdrawal not only from opiates but also Seroquel.
 There are other considerations physicians will keep in mind as they’re creating a detox plan for opiate-dependent patients.
 It’s important not to try and self-medicate through opiate detox because it can be dangerous or deadly.

 If you’re struggling with opiate dependence, we encourage you to call or contact us.
-The Recovery Village offers full treatment programs, beginning with medically-supervised detox, and including different treatment plans and aftercare planning.
-Even if you just have questions, we can help you answer them.
+The Recovery Village offers full treatment programs, beginning with medically-supervised detox.

 The Recovery Village aims to improve the quality of life for people struggling with substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare providers.